acamilo/RobotInterfaceBoard/README.md

 22 and 21 have 4.7kOhm pullups on them and are connected to the Wii accessory port.
 These can be used with other i2c devices.
 See: https://github.com/acamilo/RobotInterfaceBoard/issues/31

+27 Is connected to the Wii header as controller detect.
+When the controller is connected, this is pulled to 3.3v.
+It is open when the controller is not connected.

 ## Availible Servo/PWM/AnalogWrite Pins